mhaugrud/msumcspy/_sources/Strings/StringComparison.rst

 .. admonition :: Extend the program ...

-   - Refer to activecode st1 where you displayed the ordinal values for the letters in your name.
-On line 9, make a list that contains those integers.
+   - Refer to activecode st05 where you displayed the ordinal values for the letters in your name.
+On line 9 (of st06), make a list that contains those integers.
 Write a for loop that iterates over that list of integers.

    - As the body of the loop, display the current integer and its character equivalent.